shermanelee92/hadoop-spark-hive/README.md

 docker network create -d bridge my-bridge-network
 ```

-Then run in root project folder (do this only when you are not on Windows)
+Then run in root project folder (read below if you are using Windows)
 ```
 ./setup.sh
 ```